These are the Best Sony Phones to buy in 2022

-Although Sony is no longer a dominant player in the smartphone space, the company still has a loyal fan following.
+Although Sony is no longer a dominant player in the smartphone space and has even exited from several markets throughout the world, the company still has a loyal fan following.
 Its phones appeal to various niche audiences for their terrific camera chops, sleek design, and immaculate displays.
 They also pack some valuable features for creators, like the Camera Pro and Cinema Pro apps, which offer a Sony Alpha-like experience on a smartphone.
 If you value such features and you’re looking to pick up a brand new Sony Xperia phone, then you’ve come to the right place.
-In this post, we’ll take a look at some of the best Sony phones you can buy in 2021 across various price points.
+In this post, we’ll take a look at some of the best Sony phones you can buy in 2022 across various price points.

 Navigate this guide: